 Cavaliers set regular-season 3-point record en route to win over Hawks

 Cavaliers set regular-season 3-point record en route to win over Hawks Kyrie and LeBron had big scoring nights as the Cavaliers hit 25 shots from beyond-the-arc.
-Check out this story on mynorthwestnow.com: http://usat.ly/2lJ1oqs Iman Shumpert shoots a three point shot against Atlanta Hawks forward Kent Bazemore in the first quarter of their game at Philips Arena.
+Check out this story on greenbaypressgazette.com: http://usat.ly/2lJ1oqs Cleveland Cavaliers guard Iman Shumpert shoots a three point shot against Atlanta Hawks forward Kent Bazemore in the first quarter of their game at Philips Arena.

 Add your comments below